kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 let buyProduct: string -> string -> HttpClient -> Async<HttpResponseMessage>
 ```

+As you may have noticed, all these operations are contained in a single UserOperations module, and each of its functions returns a standard [HttpResponseMessage](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpresponsemessage?view=net-5.0).

+### NBomber response type

 HttpResponseMessage is a well-suported type in .NET and a key thing here is that [NBomber.Http](https://github.com/PragmaticFlow/NBomber.Http) contains a [helper function](https://github.com/PragmaticFlow/NBomber.Http/blob/dev/src/NBomber.Http/Api/FSharp.fs#L24) that converts HttpResponseMessage to NBomber's Response type, and you can reuse such operations in your load tests.
 For C#, it works via [extension method](https://github.com/PragmaticFlow/NBomber.Http/blob/dev/src/NBomber.Http/Api/CSharp.fs#L44).

 ```fsharp
 module Response